Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-When possible, I love to include sweetpotatoes in sweet recipes since they impart a natural and delicate sweetness, plus tons of other nutrients.
+When possible, I love to include sweetpotatoes in sweet recipes, like no bake cookie dough bites, since they impart a natural and delicate sweetness, plus tons of other nutrients.

-This edible frozen cookie dough bites recipe is a continuation of my favorite vegan edible cookie dough – just frozen and in bite-size.
+These edible frozen cookie dough bites are a continuation of my favorite vegan edible cookie dough – just frozen and in bite-sized form.

-All of these ingredients are healthy and filling, which is why this cookie dough bites recipe is perfect for easy road trip snacks and meal prep for busy college students.
+All of these ingredients are healthy and filling, which is why these edible frozen cookie dough balls are perfect for easy road trip snacks and meal prep snacks.

 All you’ll need to do for these vegan cookie dough balls is combine all of the ingredients in a food processor or high speed blender